tislam35/Climate_Change_Solutions/README.md

 -~~If this is not the case, figure out how much sales need to grow in order to meet the goal and determine how many registered EVs will be on the road if this were to happen.
 There will then be two forecast value of EV registrations, a theoretical baseline and the forecasted values.~~ Done.\
 -~~Subtract the average carbon emissions of light vehicles times registered EVs from the forecasted values of carbon emissions in the US.
 If a theoretical baseline is needed, do it for that as well.~~ Done.\
 ~~-Remove cars older than 10 years from the cumulative sum of cars on the road.~~ Done.\
--Check if emissions reduced makes logical sense based on America's emission profile.\
+~~-Check if emissions reduced makes logical sense based on America's emission profile.~~ Done.\
--Model cumulitive cars on the road based off sales.
+~~-Model cumulitive cars on the road based off sales.~~ Done.

-<b>Optional steps if time permits:</b>\
+<b>Optional steps:</b>\
--Determine the average carbon emissions by cars based on registration data relative to US emissions instead of a value found online.\
+-Forecast registered cars till 2030.\
--Perform forecasting on various thresholds either based on EV Sales market share or EV cars registration share.\
+-Model the naive theoretical carbon emissions for various rates of EV adoption growth.\
--Consider using vars since EV car sales and EV car registrations are linked together due to being fairly new technology.
+-Verify that the results are in line with expectations.

 <b>To do:</b>\
 -Polish code and datasets then recollect images.\